BeAPI/apply-to-beapi/wp-content/themes/easy/README.md

 * Modify this function behaviour to allow changing the max value with a N. Call it with a var of 20

 ### Arrays
-Here we are especially working with int arrays.
+Here we are especially working with arrays of integers.
 We will start from the principle that we are working with candidate's notes of the year.

 Write & wrap your code inside functions for the following cases :
 * Display all the elements from an array
-* Guess the overage value from a given array
+* Find the average value from a given array
 * Find out how many values are equal or superior to 10
 * Check if the note of 20 is present
 * Get the best note